gymrek-lab/gymreklab.github.io/doc/LabWebsite.rst

   .. dropdown:: More details

-    If your build succeeded, you can view the built preview by clicking on the green check mark and then the "Details" link
+    If your build succeeded, you can view the built preview by clicking on the green check mark and then the "Details" link.
+The built preview will be hosted at a temporary website.
+You can share the link to this site to get feedback from other people.

     Otherwise, you can view a log of the error messages by clicking on the red X. If the build failed, you should add another commit to fix it.